Industry case studies

 The Savanna Supersite in Litchfield National Park has become a calibration / validation site for a number of international space programmes.
 In this scope the Northern Territory company maitec is collaborating with Geoscience Australia, CSIRO and a number of Australian universities, as well as with NASA, ESA (European Space Agency) and DLR (German Space Agency).

-To collect calibration / validation data at the Savanna Supersite maitec has modified one of its unmanned aerial systems (commonly known as drones), originally developed with the support of the Northern Territory Government’s Department of Trade, Business and Innovation, for applications in horticulture, agriculture and aquaculture.
+To collect calibration / validation data at the Savanna Supersite maitec has modified one of its unmanned aerial systems (commonly known as drones), originally developed with the support of the Northern Territory Government’s Department of Industry, Tourism and Trade, for applications in horticulture, agriculture and aquaculture.
 The novel system allows the efficient collection of satellite calibration / validation data at tall vegetation and / or difficult to access sites.

 Through this activity in the Northern Territory, Australia is making a unique contribution to the international satellite earth observation community1.